peterlevin/Snapchat-SDK-PHP/README.md

 To get started using the SDK, you will need to include the AutoLoader script.

-Since we rely on the Casper Developers API, we need to provide an instance of `CasperDevelopersAPI` to the `Snapchat` constructor.
+Since we rely on the Casper Developer API, we need to provide an instance of `CasperDeveloperAPI` to the `Snapchat` constructor.

 ```
 require("./src/autoload.php");
-$casper = new CasperDevelopersAPI("api_key", "api_secret");
+$casper = new \Casper\Developer\CasperDeveloperAPI("api_key", "api_secret");
 $snapchat = new \Snapchat\Snapchat($casper);
 ```

-At the moment, the CasperDevelopersAPI project is embedded in the `./lib/` folder, and included in the `autoload.php`.
+At the moment, the `Casper-Developer-SDK-PHP` project is embedded in the `lib` folder, and included in the `autoload.php`.

-Once I learn to use composer properly, I will convert the Developers API project to composer based etc, and remove it from the `./lib/` folder.
+Once I learn to use composer, I will set it all up properly.

 ##Usage